 What does the Lost Sheep story teach us?

-If you are the lost one, you can be sure He’s searching for you and never giving up.
+If you are the lost little child, you can be sure He’s searching for you and never giving up.
 Just say the word.
 He’s waiting with open arms to scoop you up and carry you home.

 What is the moral of the parable of the Lost sheep?